 The final announcement of results on November 21 confirmed that Kulmiye’s Muse Bihi Abdi had won by a margin of nearly 80,000 votes.
 Back in 2003, the incumbent Ahmed ‘Silanyo’ Mohamoud had conceded defeat to a much smaller margin of 83 votes.
 As such, it looked like Waddani’s hands were tied.

-The concession speech came on November 22, a day after the announcement of results.
+The concession speech came on November 22, a day after the announcement of the results.
 Opposition candidate Abdirahman Cirro called for national unity, but Somaliland’s fragile political fabric had already been put through the wringer.

 Heightened election tensions were made worse by the political inexperience of the two presidential candidates who both employed deeply polarizing rhetoric.
 This was an unprecedented and risky combination for the country’s conservative political system.